queezythegreat/arduino-cmake/README.rst

 https://github.com/queezythegreat/arduino-cmake/issues

 If you would like to hack on this project, don't hesitate to fork it on GitHub.
-I will be glad to integrate you'r changes if you send me a ``Pull Request``.
+I will be glad to integrate your changes if you send me a ``Pull Request``.

 Requirements